What is a Heat Pump System?

 These heat pumps pull heat out of the earth instead of the air, pulling from the layer with consistent heat no matter how cold it is above ground.

 This is an important consideration because air source heat pumps don’t work when it gets very cold outside.
 Geothermal ones will just keep going!

-There are also recycle cycle chiller systems which provide hot and cold water and can be used with radiant floor heating, but for the purposes of this article, we’ll focus on air source and geothermal heat pumps since they’re by far the most common to use.
+There are also recycle cycle chiller systems that provide hot and cold water and can be used with radiant floor heating, but for the purposes of this article, we’ll focus on air source and geothermal heat pumps since they’re by far the most common use.

 Heat pumps have a huge number of advantages in the right hands.